 Formal advice to trustees

-The Commission can give general advice to charities, but it also has power to give specific formal advice.
-The trustees of a charity, including an exempt charity, can write to the Commission for formal advice about whether they would, by taking a particular course of action, be acting properly as trustees.
+All exempt charities can ask the Commission for formal advice.
+For example, advice on whether they would, by taking a particular course of action, be acting properly as trustees.

 Certificates of incorporation